phanx-wow/PhanxBind/README.txt

 [BugSack](http://www.wowinterface.com/downloads/info5995-BugSack.html).

-If you need to contact me privately, you can send me a private message on either download site, or email me at <addons@phanx.net>.
+If you need to contact me privately, you can send me a private message on either download site, or send me an email at <addons@phanx.net>.

 License
 ----------

 Copyright (c) 2011-2014 Phanx.
 All rights reserved.
-See the accompanying LICENSE file for information about the conditions under which redistribution and modification may be allowed.
+See the accompanying LICENSE file for permissions and restrictions.